Booked Out: Online Mindshift: Finding Your Flow with Anne Tannam

 What are the conditions for flow and how do we build a thriving writing practice around them?
 This coach-led online interactive six-week course will give participants the knowledge and tools needed to identify what to give our attention to, and what should be avoided if we are to build a satisfying and productive writing life for ourselves.
 Participants will come away from this course refreshed and re-energised, with a tailor-made writing schedule they’re ready to commit to.

-Week 1: Introduction, Contracting, Desired Outcomes, Definition of and Conditions for Flow
+1: Definition of and Conditions for Flow, Forming Habits - ‘If, Then’

-Week 2: Writer, Know Thyself – What’s going on in that head of yours?
+2: Writer, Know Thyself – The 5 Ws of Writing

-Week 3: What’s holding us back?
+3: What’s holding you back?
 Getting to know your Inner Critic & why they say what they say

-Week 6: Recap, Reflection, Key Takeaways, Check-in on Desired Outcomes, Virtual Group Hug
+6: Contract, Reflection, Key Takeaways, Check-in on Desired Outcomes, Virtual Group Hug

 It is recommended that participants keep a learning journal for the duration of the course.
 Slides are available after each session.

-Anne Tannam is a creative coach who helps writers to design and sustain flourishing writing practices.
+Anne Tannam is a Professional Certified Coach (PCC) who helps writers to design and sustain flourishing writing practices.
 She regularly runs workshops and clinics across the country.
 For more on Anne’s coaching, visit www.creativecoaching.ie

-Anne has published two poetry collections with a third ‘Twenty-six Letters of a New Alphabet’ forthcoming from her publisher Salmon Poetry in 2021.
+Anne has published three poetry collections, her latest ‘Twenty-six Letters of a New Alphabet’ was published by Salmon Poetry in July 2021.
 For more on Anne’s poetry, visit www.annetannampoetry.ie

 Reviews of Anne Tannam's Work: